Seattle-Aquarium/Coastal_Climate_Resilience/README.md

 # Coastal Climate Resilience at the Seattle Aquarium

 ## Overview
-This is a public repository to organize information and resources pertaining to the Seattle Aquarium's **Coastal Climate Resilience** (CCR) program.
+This is a public repository to organize information and resources regarding the Seattle Aquarium's **Coastal Climate Resilience** (CCR) program.
 Specifically, we have developed and implemented standardized methods to use small remotely operated vehicles (ROVs) to conduct video/photo surveys along relatively shallow coastal areas (5-40m depth), especially along canopy-forming and understory kelp forest locations.
 We envision fully integrating ROVs as another tool in the coastal ecologists' toolkit that can (among other missions) complement and enhance existing long-term subtidal monitoring programs.